koenrane/KR-new-site/content/intrinsic-power-seeking.md

 ---
-title: Agent training may teach habitual power-seeking
+title: "Intrinsic power-seeking: AI might seek power for power's sake"
 permalink: dangers-of-intrinsic-power-seeking
 publish: true
-description: "Seeking power helps reach lots of goals, so that circuitry will be reinforced\
+description: "Seeking power helps reach lots of goals, so that circuitry will be reinforced a lot.
-  \ a lot.
 Possible result: the AI reflexively tries to seek power."
 tags:
   - AI
   - instrumental-convergence
   - shard-theory
-date_published: &id001 2024-10-27 19:14:04.653922
+date_published: 2024-10-27 19:14:04.653922
-date_updated: *id001
+date_updated: 2024-10-27 19:14:04.653922
 ---

 The world will change.
 We will not forever be playing around with chatbots.
 Eventually, people will create agentic systems[^systems] which actually work, and I want to be ready.
 Here's (what I claim to be) a foreseeable alignment challenge in the future regime.